rohitkjohnedu/my_yade/doc/sphinx/installation.rst

 * `SuiteSparse <http://www.cise.ufl.edu/research/sparse/SuiteSparse/>`_ sparse algebra library (fluid coupling, optional, requires eigen>=3.1)
 * `OpenBLAS <http://www.openblas.net/>`_ optimized and parallelized alternative to the standard blas+lapack (fluid coupling, optional)
 * `Metis <http://glaros.dtc.umn.edu/gkhome/metis/metis/overview/>`_ matrix preconditioning (fluid coupling, optional)
-* `OpenMPI <https://www.open-mpi.org/software/>`_ library for parallel distributed computing (OpenFOAM coupling, optional)
+* `OpenMPI <https://www.open-mpi.org/software/>`_ library for parallel distributed computing (For MPI and OpenFOAM coupling, optional)

 Most of the list above is very likely already packaged for your distribution.
 In case you are confronted with some errors concerning not available packages (e.g., package libmetis-dev is not available) it may be necessary to add yade external ppa from https://launchpad.net/~yade-users/+archive/external (see below) as well as http://www.yade-dem.org/packages (see the top of this page)::

 	sudo add-apt-repository ppa:yade-users/external
 	sudo apt-get update

 The following commands have to be executed in the command line of your corresponding distribution.
 Just copy&paste to the terminal.
 Note, to execute these commands you need root privileges.

 * **Ubuntu**, **Debian** and their derivatives::

 		sudo apt-get install cmake git freeglut3-dev libloki-dev \